|Guide||♦||13 Triplogs||1 Topic|

-This is a nice short steep trail that winds down from the road and an overlook of Angel's Window.
-The trail starts on the other side of the pull off just a little ways from the end of the Cape Royal Road.
+Cliff Spring Trail is a delightful short steep trail that winds down from the road and an overlook of Angel's Window.
+The trail starts on the other side of the pull-off, just a little ways from the end of the Cape Royal Road.
 There is a spot with enough room for 3 or 4 cars to pull off.

 You go back up the same trail to the trailhead.
 Don't forget to view Angel Window before you drive away.